-In the last years we’ve seen multiple groups of people protesting in the streets across the globe.
-Through a global climate strike people demand actions from governments to address the climate crisis.
-Since a long time ago multiple scientist tried to raise awareness about the effects of releasing greenhouse gasses into the atmosphere, but their statements remained unheard and no consistent actions were taken to prevent the climate crisis we now face.
+For the last few years there have been multiple groups of people protesting in the streets across the globe.
+Through a global climate strike people demanded action from governments to address the climate crisis.
+For a long time multiple scientists have tried to raise awareness about the effects of releasing greenhouse gasses into the atmosphere, but their statements remained unheard and no consistent actions were taken to prevent the climate crisis we now face.

 Eunice Newton Foote